suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 # Architecture {#arch}

-{{RFC9019}} describes the architecture for distributing payloads and manifests from an author to devices.
-It does, however, not detail the use of payload encryption.
-This document enhances the architecture to support encryption and {{arch-fig}} shows it graphically.
+{{RFC9019}} outlines the architecture for distributing payloads and manifests from an author to devices.
+However, it does not cover payload encryption in detail.
+This document extends that architecture to support encryption, as illustrated in {{arch-fig}}.

-To encrypt a payload it is necessary to know the recipient.
-For AES-KW, the KEK needs to be known and, in case of ES-DH, the sender needs to be in possession of the public key of the recipient.
-The public key and parameters may be in the recipient's X.509 certificate {{RFC5280}}.
-For authentication of the sender and for integrity protection the recipients must be provisioned with a trust anchor when a manifest is protected using a digital signature.
-When a MAC is used to protect the manifest then a symmetric key must be shared by the recipient and the sender.
+To encrypt a payload, it is essential to know the recipient.
+For AES-KW, the Key Encryption Key (KEK) must be known, and for ES-DH, the sender needs access to the recipient's public key.
+This public key and its associated parameters may be found in the recipient's X.509 certificate {{RFC5280}}.
+For authentication and integrity protection, recipients must be provisioned with a trust anchor when the manifest is protected by a digital signature.
+If a MAC is used for manifest protection, a symmetric key must be shared between the recipient and the sender.

-With encryption, the author cannot just create a manifest for the payload and sign it, since it typically does not know the recipients.
-Hence, the author has to collaborate with the distribution system.
-The varying degree of collaboration is discussed below.
+With encryption, the author cannot simply create and sign a manifest for the payload, as the recipients are often unknown.
+Therefore, the author must collaborate with the distribution system.
+The degree of this collaboration is discussed below.

+The primary purpose of encryption is to protect against adversaries along the path between the distribution system and the device.
+There is also a risk that adversaries may extract the decrypted firmware image from the device itself.
+Consequently, the device must be safeguarded against physical attacks, though such countermeasures are typically beyond the scope of IETF specifications.

+Note: It is assumed that the communication between the author and the distribution system is secure.
+For example, the author might upload the manifest and firmware image to the distribution system using a secure HTTPS REST API.

 ~~~ aasvg
  +----------+